-When considering the fact that this week would have been Christopher Reeve‘s 67th birthday, we find ourselves reflecting on an interview he gave in which a reporter asked, “How do you define a hero?”
+When considering the fact that Christopher Reeve is such an icon, we find ourselves reflecting on an interview he gave in which a reporter asked, “How do you define a hero?”
 Christopher considered the question a moment before responding.
 Finally he noted, “For me, personally, a hero is somebody who will make sacrifices for others without expecting a reward.”

 So, Christopher Reeve a hero?
 Many would say that he genuinely embodied the word.

-Script consultant Tom Mankiewicz adds, “We didn’t know who would possibly play Superman.
+Script consultant Tom Mankiewicz added, “We didn’t know who would possibly play Superman.
 We had Jon Voight in the wings for a lot of money while we were trying to find somebody.”

 Upon the film’s release in 1978, the actor explained his views on the character to the late movie critic Gene Siskel.
 “The key word for me on him is ‘inspiration,’” said Christopher.
 “He is a leader by inspiration.
 He sets an example.
 It’s quite important that people realize that I don’t see him as a glad-handing show-off; a one-man vigilante force who rights every wrong.
 Basically, he’s a pacifist, a man who comes along and says, ‘What can I do to help?’
 He stands on the sidelines until there is real trouble.
 He does not want to get involved unless it’s absolutely necessary, because he thinks people should learn to make their own decisions.”